-Receiver performance is exceptional, with both good sensitivity, selectivity, and a low noise floor.
+Receiver performance is exceptional, with both good sensitivity, decent selectivity, and a low noise floor.
 For those who pay attention to signals, the "S" meter is responsive and easy to read, but in typical Uniden fashion, is overly sensitive at the low end, while compressing at the high end.
-Both AM and SSB transmit audio quality is excellent.
-Power output on SSB will easily hit 20 watts, and AM modulation is good up to about 6 watts of carrier.
+Both AM and SSB transmit audio quality are excellent.
+Power output on SSB will easily hit 20 watts, and AM modulation is good up to about 5 watts of carrier.
 PLL frequency mods are not nearly as rewarding as they were with earlier PLL devices.
+The upD2824 is a "ROM coded" 40 channel only PLL, which cannot be modified for extra frequencies.
 Far more "exotic" methods need to be employed if you are determined to put this radio where it isn't supposed to be.
 The fact that this radio isn't easy to mod for additional frequencies was of no concern to me however, as I wanted it to remain basically stock, although I did unlock the clarifier control as I can't stand the fixed transmit/receive only stock clarifier setups on SSB.